sgilpin4/sgilpin4.github.io/_pages/about.md

 ---
 Research Interests
 ======
-I believe mathematics is its most beautiful when it can be used to understand the world around us, which is why I use mathematics as a tool to study problems related to atmospheric and ocean science.
-My work is inspired by data assimilation, which is a statistical technique that blends model and observations to improve predictions.
-My current research applies theory from partial differential equations and numerical analysis to study fundamental problems in data assimilation to futher our understanding and develop practical solutions.
+I believe mathematics is its most beautiful when its used to understand the world around us.
+This motivated me to become an applied mathematician, where now I use mathematics as a tool to study problems in the atmospheric and ocean science.
+My work is inspired by data assimilation, which is a class of estimation techniques that blend model and observations to improve predictions.
+My current research applies theory from partial differential equations and numerical analysis to study fundamental problems in data assimilation to further our understanding and develop practical solutions.

 Education
 ======